verdaccio/verdaccio/website/docs/best-practices.md

     proxy: npmjs
 ```

-This means, if a private packaged eg: `@my-company/auth` is published locally, the registry will look up at the public registry.
-If your intention is fully protection, remove the `proxy` property from your configuration, for instance:
+This means that even if a private package like `@my-company/auth` is published locally, the server will look up at the public registry.
+If that's not your intention, remove the `proxy` property and use a configuration like this one:

 ```yaml
 packages: